aaronland/dogeared-extruder/README.md

 work is underway.
 Any help or suggestions would be appreciated.

 If you are using this version (anything before version 2.0) you should do so with care and understanding that it may not be safe.
+[Some of the outstanding security issues in this package's dependencies re very serious](https://github.com/straup/dogeared-extruder/security/dependabot).
 Buyer beware.

 Quick start
 --